What kind of film would you choose for a satellite?

 IS KAPTON TAPE CONDUCTIVE?

-The aircraft industry chooses Kapton tape for its strength, heat resistance, and weight.
-It's essential to keep building materials as light as possible when making an aircraft, and Kapton doesn't add much extra weight to the aircraft.
+Double sided Kapton tape is commonly used in commercial and military aircraft manufacturing due to its strength, heat resistance, and weight.
+It's essential to keep building materials as light as possible when making an aircraft, and Kapton doesn't add much extra weight.

 Polyimide tape is used in spaceships and satellites to keep certain systems running at a consistent temperature.

-In an aluminized form, Kapton makes up the sunshield of the James Webb Space Telescope.
-However, many car manufacturers also use Kapton tape for insulation and general heat resistance.
+In an aluminized form, Kapton makes up the sun shield of the James Webb Space Telescope.

-Polyimide tape is used to wrap sensors, coils, diaphragms, and switches in seat heaters, ensuring the seat heaters stay at a set temperature and do not result in fires.
+Many car manufacturers use Kapton tape for insulation and general heat resistance.
+Polyimide tape can wrap sensors, coils, diaphragms, and switches in seat heaters, ensuring they stay at a set temperature and not cause fires.

 Kapton experiences very low degradation from the effects of radiation.
 It can resist the high heat of the X-rays while allowing them to transmit.
 As a result, Kapton can be used in X-ray tubes and synchrotron light lines.

-Where Can I Get Kapton Tape?
+Where Can I Get Polyimide Tape?

 Alternatively, if you’re looking for cut pieces, customized lengths, or adhesively laminated Kapton tape, you’ll want to seek a manufacturer or adhesive converter who provides flexible material cutting services.